Piercel2022/codecraft/content/posts/post-2/index.md

 This simple program will run identically across Windows, macOS, Linux, and other platforms—something revolutionary when Java was first introduced.

 # Object-Oriented Programming

+Java was designed from the ground up as an object-oriented language.